aridjayarecipes/cutesrecipes.web.app/content/post/2279-how-to-make-super-quick-homemade-black-beans-and-chorizo.md

 1. Get 2 tsp cooking oil

-It only takes half an hour to make your own green chorizo, but you can substitute any kind of fresh (uncured) store-bought sausage, as long as it&#39;s got a.
+It only takes half an hour to make your own green chorizo, but you can substitute any kind of fresh (uncured) store-bought sausage, as long as it's got a.
 I made this with black beans because it is in the spirit of a Mexican Salsa, but any beans would be great.
-Though if you are planning to use it as a PS I didn&#39;t use Mexican Chorizo because we don&#39;t get them here in Australia.
+Though if you are planning to use it as a PS I didn't use Mexican Chorizo because we don't get them here in Australia.
 But both Spanish and Mexican Chorizo do pack a similar flavour punch.

 <!--inarticleads2-->